 “On the basis of these two reactions I would not tell anyone to avoid the vaccine,” University of Michigan allergist and immunologist Dr. James R. Baker told Allergic Living.

 The Pfizer vaccine program had only begun to roll out in the U.K. on Tuesday Dec.
-8. The warning followed on Dec.
-9. Stephen Powis, Medical Director for the NHS, England’s national health service, said in a statement:
+8, 2020.
+The warning followed the next day.
+Stephen Powis, Medical Director for the NHS, England’s national health service, said in a statement:

 “As is common with new vaccines the MHRA [Medicines and Healthcare products Regulatory Agency] have advised on a precautionary basis that people with a significant history of allergic reactions do not receive this vaccination after two people with a history of significant allergic reactions responded adversely yesterday.”